 - no iMessage - my family uses Apple devices and I can't run that here as I can on a Mac laptop

-- the "" ey is flay --> the "k" key is flaky.
+- the "" ey is flay --> the "k" key is flaky -> spacebar is flaky.
+Keys go bad for a few days, then get better, repeat.
 Ugh, his is one-off Google hardware.
 Maybe they don't want Apple and the butterfly keyboard to have all the fun.
 Fortunately I bought from an authorized reseller (Best Buy) so the 1 year warranty should apply.